Albany diocese keeps problem priests on the

 "Survivors have been traumatized, and we want to do the easy, safe thing and go to the church because

-many bishops encourage us to,'' said David Clohessy, national director of the Survivors Network of
+many bishops encourage us to,'' said David Clohessy, national director of the Survivors Network of those Abused by Priests, a St. Louis-based support group.
+Clohessy and his three siblings were molested by their parish priest as children some 30 years ago.

 "Quite frankly, for very altruistic reasons, the church will keep it out of the public eye and civil system,''